A Town Called Panic (film): Release

-The film premiered at the 2009 Cannes Film Festival on 21 May 2009 and was released theatrically on 17 June 2009 in Belgium by Cinéart and on 28 October 2009 in France by Gébéka Films.
+A Town Called Panic premiered at the Cannes Film Festival on 21 May 2009 and was released theatrically on 17 June 2009 in Belgium by Cinéart and on 28 October 2009 in France by Gébéka Films.
 It was also released on DVD on 20 July 2010 by Zeitgeist Video.

+Reception

 Critical response

 Benoît Poelvoorde was praised by critics for his performance in the film.

-The film received generally positive reviews, with the review aggregator Rotten Tomatoes reporting an 81% approval rating based on 80 critics, and an average rating of 7.1/10.
-The website's critical consensus states, "A Town Called Panic is a raucous, endlessly creative animated romp with a quirky, adult sense of humor."
-On Metacritic, the film has a weighted average score of 70 out of 100, based on 20 critics, indicating "generally favorable reviews".
+The film received generally positive reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 81% based on 80 reviews, with an average rating of 7.1/10.
+The website's critics consensus reads, "A Town Called Panic is a raucous, endlessly creative animated romp with a quirky, adult sense of humor."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 70, based on 20 critics, indicating "generally favorable" reviews.

 Little White Lies gave the film 4 out of 5 for enjoyment stating "wide-eyed, broad smile" although in retrospect they scored the film 3 out of 5 suggesting that "like all toys.
 It will have a shelf life".
-Empire magazine were very positive awarding the film 4 stars, summing it up as "Toy Story on absinthe" and stating the film was "One of the year's true originals."
+Empire were very positive awarding the film 4 stars, summing it up as "Toy Story on absinthe" and stating the film was "One of the year's true originals."
 Peter Brunette of The Hollywood Reporter was also positive summarizing that "There's really very little to say about this film beyond that it's absolutely brilliant."
 Roger Ebert enjoyed the film, giving it three-and-a-half out of four stars and stating that "Because the plot is just one doggoned thing after another without the slightest logic, there's no need to watch it all the way through at one sitting.
 If you watch it a chapter or two at a time, it should hold up nicely."
 Ebert later placed the film on his list of the best animated films of 2010.